Josebert2001/CareerSage/README.md

 ### 3. 🎮 Career Simulator (Flash 2.5 + Image)
 Experience a "Day in the Life" of any job before you commit.
 - **Interactive Roleplay**: `gemini-2.5-flash` orchestrates realistic workplace scenarios based on the user's context.
-- **Generative Visuals**: Uses `gemini-2.5-flash-image` (Nano Banana) to generate images of the workplace or tasks on the fly (e.g., "Show me the broken circuit board").
+- **Generative Visuals**: Uses `gemini-2.5-flash-image` to generate images of the workplace or tasks on the fly (e.g., "Show me the broken circuit board").
 - **Image Editing**: Users can refine the simulation visuals using natural language (e.g., "Add a retro filter", "Remove the person in the background").

 ### 4. 🕵️ Agentic Chat (Research)